lucaong/minisearch/DESIGN_DOCUMENT.md

     multi-character node whenever possible.
   - Radix trees offer fast key lookup, with performance proportional to the key length, and fast lookup of subtrees sharing the same key prefix.
-These properties make it possible to offer exact match and prefix search.
+These properties make it possible to offer performant exact match and prefix search.
   - On top of a radix tree it is possible to implement lookup of keys that are within a certain maximum edit distance from a given key.
 This search rapidly becomes complex as the maximum distance grows, but for practical search